PavleBozovic/PDFconversion/README.md

 ## 1. Overview

-This is a robust full-stack application designed to convert multi-page PDF files into a downloadable ZIP archive containing a high-quality JPEG image for every page.
+This is a robust full stack application designed to convert multi page PDF files into a downloadable ZIP archive containing a high quality JPEG image for every page.
 The architecture is containerized using Docker Compose for simple deployment.

 <p align="center">
   <img src="screenshot.png" width="600" alt="Application Screenshot">